fggeraissate/FFCalendar/README.md

 FFCalendar (beta)
 ==========
-This project tries to reproduce the Yearly, Monthly, Weekly and Daily Calendars which are found in iOS system.
+Yearly, Monthly, Weekly and Daily Calendars for iOS.

 Limitations:
 - For iPad only